ATP 600: Emergency Care

 Schedule Type: Lecture

-This course focuses on understanding the psychological factors relative to exercise, injury, inactivity, and rehabilitation following injury.
+This course focuses on understanding the behavioral health in the physically active population.
+This also includes psychological factors relative to exercise, injury, inactivity, and rehabilitation following injury.
 Strategies for identifying problems, intervening, and making referral are presented.

 Credits: 3